-With its focus on APIs, MuleSoft changed the way integration works by making it easy and quick to deploy application programming interfaces (APIs).
-API-led ecosystems can now drive the digital transformation of any business and help CXOs get a good return on investment.
+With its focus on APIs, MuleSoft changed the way integration works by making it easy and quick to deploy application programming interfaces, it led ecosystems can now drive the digital transformation of any business and helped CXOs get a good return on investment.

 APIs are powerful, but it can be hard to figure out how they do their magic.
-In this discussion, we’ll look at how APIs can power your business and how to start an API-led digitalization initiative.
+In this discussion, we’ll look at how it can power your business and how to start a digitalization initiative.

 Applications power everything we do online, even if we don’t always see them.
 In the early days of technology, these programs talked to each other directly, point-to-point.
-This turned into an integration bus architecture that linked applications to an ability to share sources of information.
-APIs, which are flexible and scalable interfaces that connect software, shows what each application can do without needing a bus or a single middleman.
+This turned into an integration bus architecture that linked applications to an ability to share sources of information which are flexible and scalable interfaces that connect software, and show what each application can do without needing a bus or a single middleman.

-APIs are like Legos: they are simple, self-contained parts with standard interfaces.
-APIs can be complicated because they expose a lot of functionality, but they are easy to deploy, manage, and scale in a microservices architecture.
-Enterprise integration made possible by microservices takes advantage of the power of reproducibility or reusability because APIs can make complex models out of smaller, more flexible parts.
+They are like Legos: they are simple, self-contained parts with standard interfaces.
+It can be complicated because they expose a lot of functionality, but they are easy to deploy, manage, and scale in a microservices architecture.
+Enterprise integration made possible by microservices takes advantage of the power of reproducibility or reusability because they can make complex models out of smaller, more flexible parts.
 Platforms like MuleSoft give businesses the tools and features they need to support this type of integration.

 To a programmer, an operating system is defined by its API. — Charles Petzold

-When it relates to API power, I’ve found that the idea of being able to use something more than once is at the heart of the matter.
+When it relates to Application programming interface power, I’ve found that the idea of being able to use something more than once is at the heart of the matter.
 APIs make it possible to reuse code within an organization, and API-led architecture encourages the utilization of existing assets from the start.

-Many CXOs in different industries think they have to start from scratch with APIs and digital tools to drive API-led inclusion, but they don’t have to.
-They also don’t have to throw away everything they’ve built over the past few years in order to switch to an API-centered ecosystem.
+Many CXOs in different industries think they have to start from scratch with APIs and digital tools to drive inclusion, but they don’t have to.
+They also don’t have to throw away everything they’ve built over the past few years in order to switch to a centered ecosystem.

 APIs Enhance the system security:

 In this day and age, there are more and more data breaches, and most of them involve exposing data assets.
 Because of this, businesses have to step up their security measures.
-People have good reason to worry that exposing APIs can hurt data security and privacy, but I want to stress that APIs are neither inherently safe nor dangerous.
+People have good reason to worry that exposure can hurt data security and privacy, but I want to stress that is neither inherently safe nor dangerous.
 How well they can support a “security-first” mentality in an organization depends on the corporate governance and corporate culture that backs them up.

 In other statements, how you handle your APIs is the same as how you handle your business’s data and security.
-This is another important thing to know about APIs’ power: they are not just a technological part of digital transformation.
+This is another important thing to know about their power: they are not just a technological part of digital transformation.
 They also depend on the way your organization works.
-Change management is an important part of moving to an API-centric ecosystem because it takes a village to keep your data safe.
+Change management is an important part of moving to a centric ecosystem because it takes a village to keep your data safe.

 This means giving the right privileges to your business teams and following the principle of relatively limited access.
 When you accomplish this, APIs now become a tool that helps your company’s security-first mentality instead of getting in the way of it.